Comparing list-color functions of uniform hypergraphs with their chromatic polynomials: Introduction

-In 1992, Kostochka and Sidorenko~\cite{Kosto} raised the question of how similar the list-color function of any graph is to its chromatic polynomial.
+In 1992, Kostochka and Sidorenko~\cite{Kosto} raised the question of how similar the list-color function of a graph is to its chromatic polynomial.
 Very soon, Donner~\cite{Donner} managed to show that for any graph $G$, $P(G,k)=P_l(G,k)$ holds when $k$ is sufficiently large, and in 2009, Thomassen~\cite{Thomassen} proved that $k> |V(G)|^{10}$ is a sufficient condition for $P(G,k)$ and $P_l(G,k)$ being equal.
-Later, Wang, Qian and Yan~\cite{wang17} improved this condition into $k\ge\frac{m-1} {\log(1+\sqrt{2})}\approx 1.1346(m-1)$, where $m=|E(G)|$, and the authors of this article recently obtained a stronger conclusion that for any integer $k\ge m-1\ge 3$ and any $k$-assignment $L$ of $G$, \equ{eq1-1} { P(G,L)-P(G,k)\ge \left( (k-m+1)k^{n-3}+\frac{(k-m+3)(m-1)(m-3)}{24}k^{n-5}\right) \sum_{uv\in E(G)}|L(u)\setminus L(v)|, } where $n$ is the order of $G$, implying that $P_l(G,k)=P(G,k)$ holds.
+Later, Wang, Qian and Yan~\cite{wang17} improved this condition to $k\ge\frac{m-1} {\log(1+\sqrt{2})}\approx 1.1346(m-1)$, where $m=|E(G)|$.
+The authors of this article~\cite{Dong22} recently obtained the conclusion that for any integer $k\ge m-1\ge 3$ and any $k$-assignment $L$ of $G$, $P(G,L)-P(G,k)$ is bounded below by \equ{eq1-1} { \left ( (k-m+1)k^{n-3}+ \frac{(m-1)(m-3)(k-m+3)k^{n-5}}{24} \right ) \sum_{uv\in E(G)}|L(u)\setminus L(v)|, } where $n=|V(G)|$, implying that $P_l(G,k)=P(G,k)$ holds.

-In this paper, we study Kostochka and Sidorenko's question on uniform hypergraphs.
-Let $\hyh=(V,E)$ be a uniform hypergraph with $m$ edges, and let $\tau'(\hyh)$ be the smallest positive integer $q$ such that $P_l(\hyh,k)=P(\hyh,k)$ holds for all integers $k\ge q$.
-The question is actually to study upper bounds of $\tau'(\hyh)$.
-The best known result on the topic is the one below due to Wang, Qian and Yan in~\cite{wang20}.
+In this paper, we focus on comparing the list-color function of a uniform hypergraph with its chromatic polynomial.
+The best known result on this topic is the one below due to Wang, Qian and Yan in~\cite{wang20}.